Frequently asked questions about Hellesdon New Wards

 Will the wards be single gender?

-We are planning for four of the five wards to be single gender accommodation to improve safety, dignity and privacy of those we care for who are most unwell, in line with government guidance.
-The only mixed gender ward will be the longer stay rehabilitation ward.
+Yes, all wards will be single gender accommodation, in line with good practice to improve safety, dignity and privacy of those we care for who are most unwell, in line with government guidance.

 What are you plans for developing the green space?